SCAI-Data-Visualization/AR-Data-Visualization/README.md

 &emsp; On the top right, select the green `Code` button, link shown is the repository location.<br />
 <br />
 Now, your visual studios will have all of the current files in the Solution Explorer<br />
-Be sure to run "git pull" in terminal periodically to update code.<br />
+Be sure to run `git pull` in terminal periodically to update code.<br />

 ## How to Commit
 First, go to "view->terminal" in Visual Studios (Look top left)<br />